Philippine School Sultanate of Oman: Relocation (1992-1996)

 Throughout the early 1990s, the school was relocated three times in three different districts.
 Its second site was at Dauhat Al Adab Street in al-Khuwair for the school year 1992-1993, where it began offering the high school level, with six first year high school (present-day Grade 7) students, handled by another trio of teachers who served as the school's first secondary level teachers: Dionisio Viloria, Enrique Pontillas, and Erlinda Valientes, all of whom arrived from the Philippines that year with a new elementary teacher, Annette Imperial, in their company.
 Before the end of the school year, a graduation song, titled as "Hail PS, Hail", was composed by the year's graduating sixth graders, wherein it would officially become the school's alma mater song in 1994.

 With the residential area of al-Khuwair deemed unsafe for the growing student population, the school relocated to al-Farahidi street in the district of Ruwi, where it would be based from 1993 until 1995.
 Four teachers joined the teaching force for the new school year.

 After consistently meeting the prescribed standards of instruction and complying with the regulations set by the Department of Education, Culture, and Sports (DECS) in the Philippines, as well as adhering to the Ministry of Education’s policies in Oman, the school gained its Government Recognition (No. 02, s.
 1995) on 31 January 1995, allowing it to offer all courses of basic education.
 The recognition also saw its official renaming to PHILIPPINE SCHOOL - SULTANATE OF OMAN (PSSO), while also being recognized as Philippine School Muscat (PSM).

-Philippine School Sultanate of Oman has since been operating in accordance with the laws of the Republic of the Philippines, particularly along organization, administration, and supervision for private educational institution; likewise, with the Sultanate's Ministerial Decree No. 4/2006.
+The school has since been operating in accordance with the laws of the Republic of the Philippines, particularly along organization, administration, and supervision for private educational institution; likewise, with the Sultanate's Ministerial Decree No. 4/2006.
 At the end of school years 1994-1995 and 1995-1996, nineteen elementary pupils and the first batch of six high school students graduated.

-By early 1995, the rising number of students living in faraway districts and transportation problems prompted the Parents-Teachers Association to request the government for a more accessible site located at the center of both the city and the Muscat Governorate.
+By early 1995, the rising number of students living in faraway districts and transportation problems prompted the Parents-Teachers Association to request the government for a more accessible and centralized location within the very center of the city and the Muscat Governorate.
 A spacious building at al-Inshirah Street in Madinat Qaboos became the school's next home from 1995 until 1997.
-New teachers joined the teaching force, followed by an additional four being hired for the year 1996-1997 in order to handle the growing student population.
+New teachers were hired, followed by an additional four arriving for the year 1996-1997 in order to handle the growing student population.
 The Pledge of Loyalty, composed by Fe Edithaldine Vendiola, was first recited on April 21, 1996.